Statement Pursuant to Section - GuruFocus.com

-On July 29, 2022, Delaware Investments Dividend and Income Fund, Inc. (NYSE: DDF) (the “Fund”), a closed-end fund, paid a monthly distribution on its common stock of $0.0610 per share to shareholders of record at the close of business on July 22, 2022.
+On July 29, 2022, Delaware Enhanced Global Dividend and Income Fund (NYSE: DEX) (the “Fund”), a closed-end fund, paid a monthly distribution on its common stock of $0.0551 per share to shareholders of record at the close of business on July 22, 2022.

 The following table sets forth the estimated amount of the sources of distribution for purposes of Section 19 of the Investment Company Act of 1940, as amended, and the related rules adopted thereunder.
 The Fund estimates the following percentages, of the total distribution amount per share, attributable to (i) net investment income, (ii) net realized short-term capital gain, (iii) net realized long-term capital gain and (iv) return of capital or other capital source.
 These percentages are disclosed for the current distribution as well as the fiscal year-to-date cumulative distribution amount per share for the Fund.